Accounting in Everyday Life

 · Change in monthly depreciation or rents.

 Unit cost variance analysis can reveal these changes.
-In some instances, poor communication results in a standard cost unit that is over or understated.
-These variances also alert management to changes that can be address quickly before the end of the next monthly cycle, such as addressing discounts with vendors or finding vendors to supply materials at a lower cost.
-Monthly cost variance analysis completed within the short monthly closing cycle can lead to increased profit and efficiencies.
+Sometimes, poor communication results in an over or understated standard cost unit.
+These variances also alert management to changes that can be addressed quickly before the end of the next monthly cycle, such as addressing discounts with vendors or finding vendors to supply materials at a lower cost.
+A monthly cost variance analysis completed within the short closing cycle can increase profit and efficiency.

 Filing Your Income Tax Doesn't Have to Be Painful

-Adjusted gross income (AGI) is the amount of income you have minus the credits available.
-The lower your adjusted gross income the less tax you pay.
+Adjusted gross income (AGI) is shown after subtracting all available credits from your reported income.
+The lower your adjusted gross income, the less tax you pay.
 And if your adjusted gross income is less than $49,708, you may qualify for the earned income credit, even if you don't have a child.
 It is an opportunity to take advantage of credits offered by the IRS.
 Never think that an amount is too small.
-On average you save $15-$25 for every $100 of allowable deductions.
+On average, you save $15-$25 for every $100 of allowable deductions.

-First, add up all your income documents, including self-employment, W2s and 1099s.
-Then review the available credits and subtract ballpark amounts you use to reduce your income.
+First, add up all your income documents, including self-employment, W2s, and 1099s.
+Then, review the available credits and subtract ballpark amounts you use to reduce your income.
 This will give you a rough estimate of your AGI.
-You can use the link at the end of this post to search for the IRS sponsored free tax software.
+You can use the link at the end of this post to search for IRS-sponsored free tax software.

 Adjusted Gross Income Credits:

 • Educator expenses: Taxpayers can deduct $250 for each eligible educator ($500 if married filing jointly and both are educators).
 An eligible educator is a kindergarten through grade 12 teacher, instructor, principal, or aide who worked in a school for at least 900 hours during a school year.
 Qualified expenses include ordinary books, supplies, equipment (including computer equipment, software, and services), and other materials used in the classroom.
-An ordinary expense is one that is common and accepted in your educational field.
+An ordinary expense is comised in your educational field.

 • Certain business expenses of reservists, performing artists, and fee-basis government officials.